Skip to content

 Fine-Grained Auto-Approval

-For more control, configure auto-approval per server or per tool in your servers.json:
+For fine-grained control, configure auto-approval per server or per tool in your servers.json:

 json